The Flaw (1955 film): Plot

-The film begins at a Formula 1 motor race.
-It is won by Paul Oliveri who is greeted by his girlfriend Monica after the race.
+A Formula One motor race is won by Paul Oliveri who is greeted by his girlfriend Monica after the race.
 A year later, Paul proposes to Monica on the balcony and she says yes as long as he gives up motor racing.
 Monica writes to her old boyfriend John (Jack) Millway, who is also her solicitor, to let her know she has married, and he is clearly disappointed.
 Paul and Jack meet each other at the wedding reception.
 Jack, who is still attracted to Monica, is uneasy at the reception and leaves early.

 At their house, Paul allows Monica to catch him writing his will, which turns out to be part of his scheme.
 She decides to do likewise, and Paul persuades her not to tell her solicitor.
 They ask the butler and housekeeper to witness their signatures.

 At his office, Jack contacts an enquiry agent to check on Paul.
 Within a year of the wedding, Paul is having an affair with a woman who gambles.
 At the same time, Paul is having his wife followed.
 Jack tells her of the affair.
 Monica is from a rich family and has given Paul nearly £20,000 in the first year.
 She also discloses that Paul plans to take her abroad to a mountainous area, even though he knows she is afraid of heights.
 Jack advises her not to go away with him under any circumstances.
 That night, Monica confronts Paul and tells him she is not going away.
 She reveals to him that she is not going to give him £2000 that he has asked for and will be giving to his mistress.
 She tells Paul she knows of his affair.
-She says she is leaving him and going to "South Haven", a seaside town.
+She says she is leaving him and going to "South Haven," a seaside town.